Gastroesophageal Reflux Disease (GERD)

 Surgery

-Surgical therapy for GERD can be laparoscopic or endoscopic, which are less invasive compared to traditional open surgery.
+Surgical therapy for GERD in Singapore can be laparoscopic or endoscopic, both of which are less invasive compared to traditional open surgery.

 stomach laparoscopic surgery

-• Laparoscopic surgery – small incisions are made for surgical tools to be inserted into the body to carry out the surgery.
+• Laparoscopic surgery – This procedure allows small incisions to be made for surgical tools to be inserted into the body to carry out the surgery.

 • Nissen fundoplication:

-• Part of the upper stomach is wrapped around the LES, tightening the sphincter and preventing acid reflux.
+• Part of the upper stomach is wrapped around the LOS, tightening the sphincter and preventing acid reflux.

-• Similar to Nissen fundoplication, except the stomach only wraps around part of the oesophagus.
+• It is similar to Nissen fundoplication, except that the upper portion of the stomach only wraps around part of the oesophagus.

 • Magnetic sphincter augmentation (MSA)